07carvalho/python-cli-filter/README.md

     the value used to query the file

 -R, --range <min, max>
-    a range of minimum and maximum values to query the file
+    a range of minimum and maximum values to query the file (both should be number)

 -p, --path <path>
     the path to the file to be read